Disaster recovery assistance

 The State Recovery Office, part of the Department of Human Services (DHS), coordinates state disaster recovery operations in South Australia.

-Housing SA provides information and support services such as food, financial assistance and emergency accommodation.
+The SA Housing Authority provides information and support services such as food, financial assistance and emergency accommodation.

 The St Vincent de Paul Society has been appointed by the State Recovery Office to administer, manage and distribute donated goods - eg clothing, furniture and household goods - during and after an emergency.